Israeli strikes on Gaza kill 8, including senior militant

 A few hundred people gathered outside the morgue at Gaza City's main Shifa hospital.
 Some entered to identify loved ones, only to emerge in tears.
 One shouted: “May God take revenge against spies,” referring to Palestinian informants who cooperate with Israel.

+An Israeli military spokesman said it launched the strikes in response to an “imminent threat” from two militant squads armed with anti-tank missiles.
+The spokesman, who briefed reporters on condition of anonymity, said al-Jabari was deliberately targeted and had been responsible for “multiple attacks” on Israel.

-The Israeli military said it was targeting Islamic Jihad in an operation named “Breaking Dawn.”
-It also announced a “special situation” on the home front, with schools closed and limits placed on other activities in communities within 80 kilometers (50 miles) of the border.
+The military also announced a “special situation” on the home front, with schools closed and limits placed on other activities in communities within 80 kilometers (50 miles) of the border.

 Israel had closed roads around Gaza earlier this week and sent reinforcements to the border as it braced for a revenge attack after the arrest of the Islamic Jihad leader in the occupied West Bank on Monday.
 A teenage member of the group was killed in a gunbattle between the Israeli troops and Palestinian militants.